apache/flink-web/docs/content/posts/2023-04-12-howto-migrate-to-datastream.md

 ## Migrating the DataSet pipeline to a DataStream pipeline

-There is no point in going through all of the code which is available [here](https://github.com/echauchot/tpcds-benchmark-flink/blob/master/src/main/java/org/example/tpcds/flink/Query3ViaFlinkRowDatastream.java)
-.
-We will rather focus on some key areas of the migration.
+Instead of going through all of the code which is available [here](https://github.com/echauchot/tpcds-benchmark-flink/blob/master/src/main/java/org/example/tpcds/flink/Query3ViaFlinkRowDatastream.java) we will rather focus on some key areas of the migration.
 The code is based on the latest release of Flink at the time this article was written: version 1.16.0.

 DataStream is a unified API that allows to run pipelines in both batch and streaming modes.
 To